VirtusLab/scala-cli/website/docs/cookbooks/gh-action.md

 runner.dialect = scala3
 ```

-and then test your code style in GitHub CI by adding new job `format`:
+and then check your code format in GitHub CI by adding new job `format`:
 ```yaml
   format:
     runs-on: "ubuntu-latest"